This is a list of the most frequently used wine bottle sizes and an explanation of each size and shape:

 Today, while there are a myriad of variances in bottle shapes, the three most widely used bottles are based on the following: The Bordeaux bottle with its tall shoulders, deep punt and straight sides.
 The sloped shoulders helps trap the sediment while the punt adds strength to the construction of the bottle.
 Bordeaux shaped bottles allow for ease in stacking and cellaring.
 The Burgundy bottle is wider than the Bordeaux bottle and has sloping shoulders with a deep punt.
 The wines of Germany and Alsace prominently feature bottles with long necks.

 Bordeaux is not the only French appellation that markets wine in bottles with shaped variances.
-In the Southern Rhone Valley, some Chateauneuf du Pape producers use short, squat shaped bottles, for example Gardine whouse a short, squat shaped bottle.
+In the Southern Rhone Valley, some Chateauneuf du Pape producers use short, squat shaped bottles, for example Gardine uses a unique short, squat shaped bottle.

 It’s not just European producers that use unique packaging.
 The top estates in the Napa Valley often use a wide variety of shapes and sizes to showcase their wine.
 Some bottles are massive in weight and size for Cabernet Sauvignon.
 Others use extremely long necks.
 A few producers prefer shorter, wide bottles.
 Sine Qua Non, the top producer of Rhone varietals in North America uses a different bottle in shape and size for every vintage!
 A small amount of California wine makers have even taken to packaging their wine in square shaped bottles, making them quite easy to stack and store.